BIPE'S CYBER BRUTALIST ARCHIVE

 Sep 2, 2023

-I've been introduced to Neocities recently (thank you @sinfultempted) and I'm really into it.
+I've been introduced to Neocities recently (thank you lazyarsonist and I'm really into it.
 I understand its essence, but I really think code versioning and getting to write html on an IDE instead of a browser's iframe could improve it even further, so I'm writing this article to help you setup an environment that will save you some minutes.

 Git repository